We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Transportation to the Park

 As I mentioned above, this is a huge consideration in terms of timing.
-If you have no options other than either a bus or the Skyliner, you won’t be at the front of the line.
+If you have no options other than either a bus or the Skyliner, you might not be at the front of the line.

-If you arrive to the park between 8:15a and 8:30a (for a 9a opening), you might be too far behind the crowd.
+If you arrive to the park too late, you might be too far behind the crowd.
 The paradox of rope drop is that if you don’t arrive in a specific pocket of time, the lines suddenly become some of the longest of the day.

 If you get to a ride and the line has built up to a posted time of 45+ minutes, abandon ship.
 You’ll wait too long and then you won’t have a chance to get on other rides.

-Slinky Dog Dash and Mickey and Minnie’s Runaway Railway are the most likely culprits for this to happen.
+Slinky Dog Dash and Rise of the Resistance are the most likely culprits for this to happen.
 The lines can very rapidly climb to a posted time of over 60 minutes.

 However, Millennium Falcon, Tower of Terror, and Rock ‘n’ Roller Coaster are probably pretty doable still with shorter lines.
 Or there’s always Star Tours, Alien Swirling Saucers, and Toy Story Mania at this point if all else fails.